 Signing off

-Hopefully, all your questions about iPhone’s water-resistance status have met their suitable answers.
+Hopefully, all your questions about the iPhone’s water-resistance status have met their suitable answers.
 If not, feel free to use the comment section below and share your concerns or queries.

 Want more insider info about your iPhone?
 Here are some links you should check out